How to Cast to Fire TV Stick from Your Phone

 Do I need an app to cast to Fire Stick?

 Yes, you need a casting app on your phone.
-CastBrowser is a free app that includes a built-in web browser, automatic video detection, and native Amazon Fire TV integration.
-No additional app or receiver needs to be installed on the Fire TV Stick itself — CastBrowser uses the built-in receiver that comes with every Fire TV device.
+CastBrowser is a free app that combines a built-in web browser, automatic video detection, and native Amazon Fire TV casting in a single download.
+Install it from Google Play (Android) or the App Store (iPhone).
+No additional app or receiver needs to be installed on the Fire TV Stick itself — CastBrowser communicates directly with the built-in casting receiver that ships with every Amazon Fire TV device.
+There are no accounts, no subscriptions, and no pairing codes required.
+Open the app, browse to any website with video, tap the cast icon, select your Fire TV Stick, and the video appears on your TV within seconds.
+CastBrowser also supports over 20 video formats, live streams, subtitle tracks, and background casting so the video keeps playing even when you lock your phone.

 What video formats can I cast to Fire TV?